Barbara Meier

 Barbara Meier (born 25 July 1986) is a German fashion model and actress.
 She is best known as the winner of the second season of Germany's Next Topmodel.

 Early life

-Born in the small Bavarian town of Amberg, Meier did not originally aspire to a career in modelling.
+Born in the small Bavarian town of Amberg, Meier did not originally aspire to a career in modeling.
 Instead, after graduating from school, she enrolled at the Fachhochschule Regensburg in order to study mathematics.